pakmingw/meet-keybow/README.md

 # meet-keybow
-This is a [Pimoroni Keybow mini](https://shop.pimoroni.com/products/keybow-mini-3-key-macro-pad-kit?variant=27890390696019)Configuration for Google Meet.
+This is a [Pimoroni Keybow mini](https://shop.pimoroni.com/products/keybow-mini-3-key-macro-pad-kit?variant=27890390696019) Configuration for Google Meet.
 You'll use it to implement physical audio mute, video mute, and fullscreen.

 Here is a [sample video](https://photos.app.goo.gl/YcDdtqavQoTa7pj77) of the keybow mini in action.